 This principle focuses on gaining specialization in specified tasks.
 However, while assigning a specified task manager should assign complying with employees’ knowledge, experience, skills, and abilities only then greater productivity will be achieved through specialization.
 When such is done employees do the same task again and again and gain specialization which then results in greater productivity and reduced wastage of time and resources.

-By doing so, a manager divides different tasks and assigns different employees, and strives to achieve aggregate results of all tasks.
+By doing so, a manager divides different tasks and assigns different employees, and strives to achieve aggregate results for all tasks.

 Advantages of Division of Work: